MKAbdElrahman/coverco/README.md

 ## Coverco

-Coverco is a tool designed to analyze the test coverage percentage of each package within a Go module.
-It allows setting specific coverage thresholds per package, excludes certain packages from analysis, provides configurable logging options, and supports command-line overrides for enhanced flexibility.
+### Purpose

+Coverco is designed to fine-tune the coverage percentages for core business logic.
+It is meant to be part of a CI/CD pipeline or to provide developers with a useful tool to see how much of their code is tested.
+Additionally, it helps ignore some noisy coverage that downgrades the overall coverage and has no comparable value to the core logic.

 ### Features